 “What we’ve seen happen with colorectal cancer rates in Kentucky over the past two decades is truly a public health success story,” said Thomas Tucker, Ph.D., UK Markey Cancer Center’s senior director for cancer surveillance.
 “It goes to show that significant change can happen when we work together and coordinate our efforts.”

 The KCC is funded by the Centers for Disease Control and Prevention and composed of more than 100 state agencies and organizations that work together to reduce Kentucky’s cancer burden.
+The KCC is one of UK Markey Cancer Center’s Community Outreach and Engagement (COE) programs administered by the COE’s State Coalition and Policy Team.

 In the case of colorectal cancer, one of the most effective ways to reduce the burden is through increased screening.
 Because colonoscopies involve finding precancerous lesions and removing them before they turn into cancer, most cases of colorectal cancer are considered preventable.
 Screenings also allow physicians to find cancer at an earlier stage when it is more treatable.